Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Conclusions

-\item In terms of the rescaled structure functions, we define the rescaled nPDFs, which are the ones commonly studied and presented in comparisons between different nuclear data.
-In Sec.~\ref{sub:dglap}, we also discuss the corresponding set of DGLAP equations and associated sum rules, including isospin symmetry and the complication of separately extraction $u(x)$ and $d(x)$ nPDFs.
+\item \fhead{The Parton Model:} In Sec.~\ref{sub:dglap}, we extend the rescaled results to the parton model and obtain the corresponding set of DGLAP equations and associated sum rules, including isospin symmetry.
+We also identify the complication of separately extracting $u(x)$ and $d(x)$ nPDFs.
+This correspondence allows us (with the reasonable assumption $x_N\leq 1$) to re-use our proton DGLAP evolution code for the case of nucleons.

-\item In particular, we establish the relations between the kinematic variables including the nuclear scaling variables $\{x_A, \xi_A\}$ and the nucleon scaling variables $\{x_N, \xi_N\}$.
-Additionally, we indicate in Sec.~\ref{sec:wcut} some subtle complications we encounter such as defining an appropriate $W^2$ cut for the nucleon case.
+\item \fhead{Nuclear Kinematics:} We establish the relations between the kinematic variables including the \textbf{nuclear} scaling variables $\{x_A, \xi_A\}$ and the \textbf{nucleon} scaling variables $\{x_N, \xi_N\}$.
+Furthermore, we indicate in Sec.~\ref{sec:wcut} some subtle complications we encounter such as defining an appropriate $W^2$ cut for the nucleon case.
+Specifically, as demonstrated in Fig.~\ref{fig:jlabWplot}, the dependence of $W_A^2$ on $A$ and $Q^2$, complicate the task of placing cuts on the resonance region.

-\item We obtain a complete correspondence between the parton model and OPE structure function results identifying the source of the differences.
-Additionally, in Sec.~\ref{sec:acot} we review the ACOT helicity approach with light-cone kinematics, and compare with the direct OPE results.
+\item \fhead{The OPE and the Parton Model:} We obtain a complete correspondence between the parton model and OPE structure function results, and demonstrate these are equivalent \textbf{if} we include i)~target mass effects and ii)~$k_T$ transverse momentum contributions in the parton model.
+Additionally, in Sec.~\ref{sec:acot} we show the utility of the ACOT helicity approach with light-cone kinematics, and demonstrate the correspondence to the traditional tensor basis as shown in Table~\ref{tab:helicity_expansion}.

-\item In Sec.~\ref{sec:num}, we provide variety of numerical comparisons to demonstrate the size of the TMCs in various kinematic regions.
+\item \fhead{Numerical Comparisons:} In Sec.~\ref{sec:num}, we provide a variety of numerical comparisons to demonstrate the size of the TMCs in various kinematic regions.
 These comparisons are shown for both structure functions, and the reduced cross section for some realistic machine kinematics.
+We found that for typical kinematic cuts used in global analyses $\{Q\gtrsim 2~{\rm GeV}, W \gtrsim 1.7~{\rm GeV},x\lesssim 0.7 \}$, the $F_i^{\rm TMC-Leading}$ was within $\sim 5\%$ or better of the full $F_i^{\rm TMC}$ result, and improves quickly to $\sim 1\%$ or better for $Q\gtrsim 6$~GeV.

-\item We also present numerically the dependence of the TMCs on the nuclear $A$ value and the exchanged vector boson $\{\gamma,Z,W^\pm\}$.
-We find the relative magnitude of the TMCs is weakly dependent on the exchanged boson, and very weakly dependent on the nuclear $A$.
-This latter observation allow us to derive an approximate (and computationally expedient) parameterization for the nuclear TMCs suitable for including inside a global fit function.
+\item \fhead{TMC Computation:} We also present numerically the dependence of the TMCs on the nuclear $A$ value and the exchanged vector boson $\{\gamma,Z,W^\pm\}$.
+We find the relative magnitude of the TMCs is weakly dependent on the exchanged boson, and \textbf{very} weakly dependent on the nuclear $A$.
+This latter observation allows us to derive an approximate (and computationally expedient) parameterization for the nuclear TMCs suitable for including inside a global fit function (see Sec.~\ref{sec:parm}).
+For $Q>2$~GeV, the parameterized result matches the exact results to better than $0.2\%$, which is well below the typical nPDF precision.

 \end{itemize}